Chapter 5 : I like my job.

 His voice is so sincere that I almost believe him.
 I almost think that maybe he does care.
 Maybe he’s not acting.

-That’s probably the thing that hurts the most.
+And that’s probably the thing that hurts the most.
 The lying.
 The manipulation.
 Because God dammit that’s exactly what I want more than anything right now, and he knows it.

 “Really?”
 I whisper, and the words nearly get caught in my throat because no matter what I tell myself, I don’t want to play this game.
 I don’t want to pretend to be stupid and vulnerable and naïve.
 I don’t want to act like I’m falling for his every word.
 I don’t want to hear any more lies.

 And I do believe it, at least for a while.
 I let myself fall for the tricks and lies and everything else because it’s just easier that way.
 It’s easier to imagine that he cares about me than it is to live in reality.
 If I don’t, I’m going to fall apart because I really can’t keep living like this.
-Everything is too fucking much and no matter how much I tell myself I can handle it and everything’s going to be fine, I just fucking can’t.
+Everything is too damn much and no matter how much I tell myself I can handle it and everything’s going to be fine, I just fucking can’t.

 I need Ian.
 I need him.